 Päivi: We have had great and encouraging feedback from users, and this reinforces our vision.
 Parkly is literally bringing people together, we’ve seen Parkly’s in active use on summer streets, public squares, parklets and pocket parks.
 Having welcoming places to stop by, meet others and socialise is important in creating a good experience of a city, office park or campus area.

-Parkly is a platform for collaboration and partnerships for the goals.
+Parkly is a platform for collaboration and partnerships for the goals (SDG 17).
 We work with innovative green service companies such as Innogreen and form collaborations with other startups such as LignoSphere in the Aalto University Campus project.
 We also work actively to push the agenda of liveable cities together with a wide network of professionals, researchers and businesses.

-What kind of benefits and help you have got from Urban Tech Helsinki, Aalto Startup Center / this ecosystem?
+What kind of benefit and help have you gotten from Urban Tech Helsinki, Aalto Startup Center / this ecosystem?

 Päivi: Networking support, support in communication, defining our concept and targets and helping to define where we are at and what should be the next steps.
 And of course, being amongst impact driven people and getting peer support is a great push to keep doing what you are doing!